AdamHarries/clearairturbulence.co.uk/writing/swing-music-i-like.md

 The Schwings are a modern jazz band based in Vilnius, Lithuania.
 Led by their saxophone player, Remigijus Rančys, they play a mixture of original compositions, original swing tunes, and covers of modern (non swing) tunes.
 This particular tune is beefy, baritone driven cover of Bob Marley's [original reggae version](https://www.youtube.com/watch?v=CHekNnySAfM).

 Perhaps it's because I used to play Baritone Saxophone, or the catchiness of the main riff, but this tune is my absolute favourite track for dancing collegiate shag.
-It has a wonderful energy, at a perfect shag tempo (around 200bpm), a really solid driving chunking guitar, and really lovely breaks - perfect for being musical, free, and fun while dancing.
+It has a wonderful energy, at a perfect shag tempo (around 200bpm), a really solid driving chunking guitar, and really interesting breaks - perfect for being musical, free, and fun while dancing.

 On a somewhat personal note, this song always reminds me of mine and rebecca's stay in a tiny AirBnB in a top floor flat in Barcelona after BCN Shag Festival 2016.
 It was absolutely perfect - a tiny studio flat, with a roof terrace larger than the inside, intimate, yet with space, air and freedom.
 This track reminds me of exactly the emotions I felt then.
 Connected, yet free, and able to improvise and be with someone without restriction or conflict.